-Applicants to St. Olaf want their college experience to be challenging and they want classrooms, teams, ensembles and groups to similarly be filled with other students who have ambition and initiative.
-“Highly selective” also means we literally do not have space to admit every student whose application reflects a solid academic record.
-Our process is holistic, which allows us to admit students from a range of backgrounds that reflect a range of priorities.
+Students admitted to St. Olaf have indicated that they want their college experience to be challenging, and that they want to join a community of other students who have ambition and initiative.
+“Highly selective” also means we literally do not have space to admit every student who could be successful at the college.
+Our process is holistic, which allows us to admit students from a range of backgrounds and who bring a range of experiences.
 These include enrolling students who:

-- Will be challenged academically across the myriad of academic offerings available
+- Will be challenged academically across the breadth of our academic offerings,

-- Will thrive in a classroom environment that encourages discussion, deliberation, and conversation
+- Thrive in a classroom environment that encourages discussion, deliberation, and conversation,

-- Will contribute a wide range of talents – musically, artistically, athletically, and culturally
+- Display a wide range of talents – musically, artistically, athletically, and culturally,

-- Will contribute to a campus ethos which fosters and supports collaboration and cooperation
+- Contribute to a campus ethos which fosters and supports collaboration and cooperation.

 St. Olaf students arrive on campus academically well-prepared.
 They have taken courses in the core academic areas at the highest level commensurate with offerings in their high school.
 When reviewing an application for admission, our focus includes an assessment of the applicant’s ability to succeed in a wide variety of academic subjects and settings.
 We look for evidence of curiosity and a pursuit of excellence.
-Obviously, a high school transcript is the best predictor of academic success at St. Olaf.
+A high school transcript is the best predictor of academic success at St. Olaf.
 After all, how students have prepared in high school strongly influences their ability to succeed in college.

 Our transcript review considers course selection and grades from 9th through 11th grade, as well as course selection in the senior year.
 We evaluate both the difficulty of the classes you took and the grades you received in those classes.
 Applicants who present lower grades in more challenging classes are not at a disadvantage compared to applicants with strong grades in less rigorous classes.
 Ideally, an applicant will have taken as many honors, Advanced Placement (AP), and/or International Baccalaureate (IB) courses as made available to them in their school.

 We compute an “academic GPA” based on core academic coursework (math, science, English, social studies, and foreign language courses), and weight grades for advanced, accelerated, AP or IB classes.
-A strong applicant will have an academic GPA greater than 3.75, and the vast majority of our admitted students will have an academic GPA of at least 3.5.
+A strong applicant will have an academic GPA greater than 3.80, and the vast majority of our admitted students will have an academic GPA of at least 3.55.

-A St. Olaf education includes a considerable amount of writing, both in individual classes and programs and across the curriculum.
+The St. Olaf education includes a considerable amount of writing, both in individual classes and programs and across the curriculum.
 Essays submitted in the application for admissions have the great potential to enhance an application and frequently provide the greatest insights about a candidate.
-There is no right or wrong approach to an essay, but each should address the following criteria:
+There is no right or wrong approach to an essay, but each should be:

 - Clearly and thoughtfully written